-An employee has the option of requesting that either or both of the special one-time longevity stipends referenced above be deferred such that the payment occurs in a contract year other than contract year twenty-two (22) or contract year twenty-five (25), as applicable.
+An employee has the option of requesting that either or both of the special one-time only longevity stipends referenced above be deferred such that the payment occurs in a year other than year twenty-two (22) or year twenty-five (25), as applicable.
 Payment deferral requires the mutual agreement of the employee and the District.
 An employee must notify the District by March 1 of the fiscal year preceding the fiscal year payment is to be made if the employee desires to have a stipend deferred to a subsequent fiscal year (i.e., other than year twenty-two [22] or year twenty-five [25] as applicable).
-A mutual agreement must be signed by the employee and the District each year in order to defer payment of either or both of the special onetime longevity stipends.
-To apply for payment deferral, the employee must submit a Personnel Action Request form to the Assistant Superintendent for Human Resources on or before March 1 of the fiscal year prior to the fiscal year payment is to be made, which timeline will be strictly enforced.
+A mutual agreement must be signed by the employee and the District each year in order to defer payment of either or both of the special one-time only longevity stipends.
+Any employee who defers the twelve percent (12%) longevity stipend to be paid in a fiscal year other than year twenty-two (22) will be eligible for the entire twelve percent (12%) stipend, even if the employee works only part of the subsequent year.
+Any employee who defers the three (3%) longevity stipend to be paid in a fiscal year other than year twenty-five (25) will be eligible for the entire three percent (3%) stipend, even if the employee works only part of the subsequent year.

-For the purpose of this policy, the term salary is defined as the employee's base salary plus override plus longevity for the contract year during which the employee receives payment of a special onetime longevity stipend.
+For certificated staff, the term salary is defined as the employee's base salary plus override for the contract year during which the employee receives payment of a special one-time only longevity stipend.
+For hourly employees, the term salary is defined as the employee's base hourly wage plus override multiplied by the anticipated regular hours worked during the fiscal year.

-An employee qualified to receive a special one-time longevity stipend shall designate a beneficiary to receive any unpaid portion of the stipend in the event that, after such stipend is earned, the Employee dies prior to receiving the full stipend amount.
+An employee qualified to receive a special one-time longevity stipend shall designate a beneficiary to receive any unpaid portion of the stipend in the event that, after such stipend is earned, the employee dies prior to receiving the full stipend amount.